Jersey cattle are a small breed of dairy cattle that are mainly raised for milk production.

 Outstanding Jersey herds can be found from Denmark to Australia and New Zealand, from Canada to South America, and from South Africa to Japan.
 They are adaptable to a wide variety of climatic and geographical conditions.
 They are excellent grazers and thrive in heavy grazing situations.
 They tolerate heat better than the larger breeds.
 Jersey produces more milk per pound of body weight than any other breed, with an average weight of 900 pounds.
 Every lactation, most Jerseys produce more than 13 times their body weight in milk.

-In terms of dairy type, the current Jersey breed is unrivaled.
+In terms of dairy type, the current Jersey breed is unrivalled.
 In the past, breeders in the United States used to distinguish between two styles of Jerseys: the Island and the American; however, this distinction is no longer made.
 It's worth noting that this is a different use of the word "form" than is commonly assumed, and it refers to the animal's overall size and quality rather than its use for dairy purposes.
 The Island-style Jerseys were known for their refinement and other attributes that were deemed appropriate for success in the show ring.
 Cattle imported from the island of Jersey or their immediate descendants won most of the major awards in the American show ring due to the refinement and elegance of those cattle in mature form.
 The so-called American-type Jerseys were known for their quality rather than their aesthetics.
 This type of cattle is typically larger, a little coarser, and has been bred for years for the qualities that make them suitable for milk and butterfat processing.
 They've been dubbed the "Farmer's" Jersey by others.
 The elegance of the Island cattle typically gives way to the larger and less refined American kind after two or three generations in the hands of the ordinary feeder in the United States.

 Jersey Cow Origin

 Cows have a lot of refinement around their heads and shoulders, have long, straight top lines, and their rump is normally long and level.
 Jersey cow origin can be considered from 1740.
 They are normally deep in the body and full and deep in the barrel for their size.
 The well-balanced Jersey cow is the most attractive dairy animal, and while she is generally a little more anxious than the other dairy cows, she is usually docile and easy to handle.
 Jersey cow breed is typically between 800 and 1200 pounds in weight, but medium-sized cows are usually preferred.
 The Jersey cow adapts well to a variety of climates and conditions, and unlike many other breeds that originated in temperate climates, these cows can withstand extreme heat.
-Jersey cows can be referred to as jersey dairy cows as it can yield 20 liters per day of milk.
+Jersey cows can be referred to as jersey dairy cows as they can yield 20 litres per day of milk.
 Jersey cows produce an abundance of milk.
-The cows can produce 3500-4500 kg of milk per year on average.
-The jersey cow milk color is usually fawn or cream in shade.
+The cows can produce 3500–-4500 kg of milk per year on average.
+The jersey cow milk colour is usually fawn or cream in shade.

 Jersey bulls are highly masculine, despite their small size in comparison to other dairy breeds.
 They have more muscle on their crests and shoulders than the females, and they are less refined all over.
 Bulls can have the same general characteristics as cows, such as straight lines and dairy conformation.
 They typically weigh between 1200 and 1800 pounds, however, like females, medium weights are preferred.
 Jersey bulls have the least docile temperament of any of the common cattle breeds.
 It is foolish to trust any dairy bull over the age of eighteen months, particularly Jerseys.

-Uses: Jersey cattle are mostly used in the dairy industry.
+Jersey cattle are mostly used in the dairy industry.
 They are mainly raised for milk production.